HenaryKhuraijam/react-capstone/README.md

 # 📖React-Capstone <a name="about-project"></a>

-> In this project, I build a React-Capstone App using react.
+> In this project, I build a React-Capstone App using HTML, CSS, JavaScript, React and Redux.I would like to thank Nelson Sakwa on Behance for the original design idea.

 ## 🛠 Built With <a name="built-with">
 - HTML